 It is an offence to use water and sewer services without paying for them.
 If you have an existing secondary suite in your home, please register it with us by contacting Development Services at 604-990-2480 (ask to speak to a property use inspector) or firstname.lastname@example.org.

 A secondary suite inspection may be required if it is learned that an un-registered suite exists or if a complaint is received.

 Avoiding the additional utility charge on unoccupied suites

-To remove the cooking facility, you remove:
+To remove the cooking facility, the following must be completed:

-- the range from the site
+- remove the range from the site

 - remove the hood fan and terminate the wire in an electrical box with a blank cover